 - A run…of some distance, sometime today

 - A 3-mile run around the lake at 6:30 PM

-It is much easier to bail on a run when you only have a vague notion of what you are going to do or when.
+It’s much easier to bail on a run when you only have a vague notion of what you are going to do or when.
 Other obligations will creep up, other priorities will feel more important, and before you know it, you’ve put your run off and it’s time to go to bed.

 Veterans know to schedule runs into the calendar.
 We treat a run like any other important appointment of the day: “I have a work meeting at 9 am, the dentist at 2, and a 4 mile run at 5:30.”

-Have A Plan B (And Plan C)
+Have a Plan B (And Plan C)

 Even when you schedule your runs, things may prevent you from running.
 Illness, work travel, weather so bad it isn’t safe to go out and run.